How to onboard new remote employees

-After the get-along-week, flood the new hires with at least 2 different projects to work on.
-This keeps them busy and also shows the type of work they have to do in the long-term.
+After the get-along-week, flood the new hires with at least two different projects to work on.
+It keeps them busy and also shows the type of work they have to do in the long-term.
 Also, I know it sounds common sense but the first week was your last call to finalize the paperwork and the contract with the new hires.
 Agree to the terms, the payment, the perks, and benefits if there’s any and sign.
-Stick to the terms – never be late with a payment, not even a day.
-Being late on a payment is truly demoralizing for in-office workers, but it is devastating on morale for distributed teams.
+Stick to the conditions – never be late with a fee, not even a day.
+Being late on a payment is genuinely demoralizing for in-office workers, but it is devastating on morale for distributed teams.
 It is an issue to leave a company if you are in-office and know everyone there personally.
-It is super easy to leave someone if you are online.
+It is super easy to leave a company if you are online.
 Don’t be late, ever.

 Some companies do a bootcamp for new hires.
-It’s not for everyone but if you have the option to invite the newcomer to your in-office or to a retreat location and let them meet the team personally then it’s great.
-Some companies who have a SaaS or any kind of service that needs customer service support, throw the trialing applicant into customer service first.
+It’s not for everyone, but if you have the option to invite the newcomer to your in-office or a retreat location and let them meet the team personally, then it’s excellent.
+Some companies who have a SaaS or any service that needs customer service support, throw the trialing applicant into customer service first.
 A significant amount of their time should be spent on customer service to learn more about the product, the customers, and the main issues.
-This is done for everyone, even if you hire a marketing director who did customer service ticketing years ago or haven’t had the chance to do anyway before.
+It is done for everyone, even if you hire a marketing director who did customer service ticketing years ago or haven’t had the chance to do before.
 Companies who do this, they don’t evaluate the work based on the sharp customer service the applicant provides but the way the applicant works.

 Make sure the onboarding process is simple, straightforward, and transparent.
-You should also think about steps of the onboarding process to automate – as you will send and do the same process over and over, it can be easily automated to save time and energy from you.
+It would help if you also thought about steps of the onboarding process to automate – as you will send and do the same process over and over, it can be easily automated to save time and energy from you.
 It also secures that every newcomer will be treated the same way.